-METRANS UTC is a Untied States Department of Transportation (USDOT) Tier 1 University Transportation Center.
+METRANS UTC is a United States Department of Transportation (USDOT) Tier 1 University Transportation Center.
 It is a partnership of the University of Southern California (USC) and California State University, Long Beach (CSULB).
 METRANS UTC is funded by the USDOT and the California State Department of Transportation (Caltrans) to perform research on transportation problems critical to large metropolitan regions.
 METRANS emphasizes research directed at solving significant metropolitan transportation problems while contributing to knowledge.
 We expect that METRANS funded research will result in scholarly publications and will serve as seed funding that generates larger grants from other sources.

-METRANS UTC is issuing this RFP to allocate Year 1 research funding.
-We anticipate that projects funded under this RFP will begin in Fall 2014.
+METRANS UTC is issuing this RFP to allocate Year 2 research funding.
+We anticipate that projects funded under this RFP will begin in Summer 2015.
 Projects typically have a duration of 12 months.
 Proposals are requested that address the thematic areas of the Center and provide solutions to metropolitan transportation problems through development of improved technology, policies, operations, or management practices.
-Funding to be allocated under this RFP is limited: about \$600,000 is available.
+Funding available under this RFP is approximately \$1,000,000.
+The amount awarded under this RFP will be determined by the quality and relevance of proposals received.
 Given the anticipated competition for these funds, prospective applicants should carefully consider their expertise relative to the thematic areas of the Tier 1 UTC.